Chicago Bears vs. New York Giants NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Giants stats and trends

-- New York has six wins against the spread in 15 games this year.
+- New York has six wins against the spread in 15 games this season.

 - This season, the Giants have just two ATS wins in nine games as an underdog of 6.5 points or more.

-- New York's games this year have gone over the point total five times in 15 opportunities (33.3%).
+- New York's games this year have eclipsed the over/under in 33.3% of its opportunities (five times in 15 games with a set point total).

-- When New York churns out over 326.5 yards, the team is 2-2 against the spread and 1-3 overall.
+- New York is 2-2 against the spread and 1-3 overall when the team totals over 326.5 yards.

 - The Giants have turned the ball over 23 times this season, 11 more turnovers than the Bears have forced (12).